Silex/rocketjob/index.md

 ImportJob.perform_later("file.csv")
 ```

-If the job fails it will be visible in mission control and can be retried.
+If the job fails it will be visible in [Mission Control][1] and be retried.

 ### Future dated jobs